jronallo/iiif-workshop-new/content/content-search-api/search-service.md

 ---
+title: Adding a Content Search Service to a Manifest
-title: "Search Service"
+menuTitle: "Search Service"
 date: 2018-04-15T17:30:15-04:00
 weight: 20
 ---

-# Adding a Content Search Service to a Manifest

 We're going to add a search service to our manifest now.